MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/custom-audio-on-toasts.md

 ---
-Description: Learn how to use custom audio on your toast notifications.
+description: Learn how to use custom audio on your toast notifications to let your app express your brand's unique sound effects.
 title: Custom audio on toasts
 label: Custom audio on toasts
 template: detail.hbs